wolfSSL/wolfssh/README.md

     $ cd src
     $ ./tpm_server

-Before starting the echoserver you need to run the keygen for keyblob in wolfTPM.
+Before starting the echoserver you need to run the keygen for keyblob in wolfTPM
-You must choose between using the primary/endorsement key (recommended) or the storage root key.
-The following commands will generate the keyblob:

-For primary endorsement key:
+using:

     $ ./examples/keygen/keygen keyblob.bin -rsa -t -pem -eh

-For storage root key:
-    $ ./examples/keygen/keygen keyblob.bin -rsa -t -pem

 This will produce a key.pem TPM public key which needs to be converted the to the ssh-rsa BASE64 username format using this command: `ssh-keygen -f key.pem -i -m PKCS8`